jh3nd3rs0n/jargyle/README.md

 You can allow or block the following addresses:

--   Client addresses (IPv4, IPv6, and domain name addresses)
+-   Client addresses (IPv4 and IPv6)
--   External incoming addresses following the SOCKS5 BIND command (IPv4, IPv6, and domain name addresses)
+-   External incoming addresses following the SOCKS5 BIND command (IPv4 and IPv6)
--   External incoming addresses following the SOCKS5 UDP ASSOCIATE command (IPv4, IPv6, and domain name addresses)
+-   External incoming addresses following the SOCKS5 UDP ASSOCIATE command (IPv4 and IPv6)

 To allow or block an address or addresses, you will need to specify the address or addresses in any of the following settings: